secwexen/security-playbooks/README.md

 For the full roadmap and upcoming features, see [ROADMAP](ROADMAP.md).

-## Development Status

-This project is under active development.

 ## Security

 For guidance on safe usage and reporting vulnerabilities, see [SECURITY](SECURITY.md).